 - Servicers must administer hazard insurance claims involving property damage in an expeditious manner.
-All payments for insured losses must be applied to the restoration of the security or to the loan balance. - Insurance claims for structural damage may be paid directly to the homeowner to advance funds to contractors, provided all the following conditions are met: - o The mortgage is current; - The borrower's payment history does not show delinquencies of two payments or more; - o The property is occupied by the borrower; - o The released funds may not exceed \$20,000.00; and - The borrower must execute an affidavit in which the borrower expressly agrees to apply the released funds promptly to repair or reconstruct the residence. - For insurance claims that do not meet the criteria required above, servicers must supervise the insurance funds if a loss to the insured property occurs.
+All payments for insured losses must be applied to the restoration of the security or to the loan balance. - Insurance claims for structural damage may be paid directly to the homeowner to advance funds to contractors, provided all of the following conditions are met: - The mortgage is current; - The borrower's payment history does not show delinquencies of two payments or more :;; - The property is occupied by the borrower.; - o The released funds may not exceed \$20,000.00; and - The borrower must execute an affidavit in which the borrower expressly agrees to apply the released funds promptly to repair or reconstruct the residence. - For insurance claims that do not meet the criteria required above, servicers must supervise the insurance funds if a loss to the insured property occurs.
 All repairs and replacements using the insurance proceeds must be planned, performed, and inspected in accordance with Agency construction requirements and procedures.

 - Chapter 12 of this Handbook describes policies for obtaining plans, specifications, and completing construction inspections involving repairs.
-See Chapter 18 of this Handbook for additional information regarding insurance claims involving property damage. - In the case where the borrower cannot demonstrate adequate hazard insurance, the servicer can place a policy with coverage in accordance with Chapter 16 of this Handbook.
+See Chapter 18 of this Handbook for additional information regarding insurance claims involving property damage. - In the case where the borrower cannot demonstrate adequate hazard insurance, the servicer can place a policy with coverage in accordance with Chapter 16 of this Handbook. with a deductible level of no greater than \$1,000 or 1 percent of the policy limit.

-E. Obtaining Final Payments
+E. Obtaining Final Payments and Recapture of Shared Equity

-The servicer must not satisfy a borrower's account and release the security instruments until full payment of all amounts owed including unpaid principal and interest, protective advances, overpayment of interest assistance, shared equity, and mortgage recovery advances have been received and verified.
-For those borrowers who have received interest assistance and/or a mortgage recovery advance (MRA) (whether secured or unsecured), even if the borrower repays the full outstanding account balance, the account is not considered paid in full until shared equity and the MRA have been paid.
+The servicer must not satisfy a borrower's account and release the security instruments until full payment of all amounts owed; including unpaid principal and interest, protective advances, overpayment of interest assistance, and shared equity, and unsecured mortgage recovery advances haves been received and verified.
+For those borrowers who have received interest assistance and/or a mortgage recovery advance (MRA) (whether secured or unsecured), even if the borrower repays the full outstanding account balance, the account is not considered paid in full until shared equity and the MRA have been is paid, as described in Appendix 6 of this Handbook.